 - For styled shoots, always include all vendor credits and a write up about the shoot.
 Include all of your social media handles.

 Once you are aware of the basic rules and have your heart set at getting published, the question arises as to where can you get published.
-Here is a list of TOP 5 WEDDING BLOGS you can submit your images to and see the magic it does to your brand and recognition.
+Check out Two Bright Lights to find a great resource for where to get published!
+You can submit your images to and see the magic it does to your brand and recognition.
+Here is a blog post we wrote with Two Bright Lights on how to submit weddings for publication.

 What we are looking for here are the wedding blogs that have had the most influence on the industry as a whole and the most influence on wedding trends and styling as of late.
 Some wedding blogs have very niche aesthetics, while others, such as Borrowed and Blue, have a very broad scope.